MiguelCarpio/rhoso-rhoai/README.md

 OPENSHIFT_INSTALL=~/openshift-install CLUSTER_NAME=custom-ocp-name make deploy_shiftstack
 ```

-The `deploy_shiftstack` target uses the `~/.ssh/id_rsa.pub` SSH pub key for setting ssh access to the masters and bootstrap nodes.
+The `deploy_shiftstack` target uses the `~/.ssh/id_rsa.pub` SSH pub key for setting SSH access to the masters and bootstrap nodes.
 If you want to use a specific key for the OpenShift installation, you can set the custom key location with `SSH_PUB_KEY` env var.
 This key will be used for access to the bootstrap machine and debugging it in case of failure:

 ```
 SSH_PUB_KEY=~/.ssh/custom_id_rsa.pub make deploy_shiftstack